mlcommons/training/image_classification/README.md

 ### Optimizer
-We use a Momentum based optimizer.
+We use a SGD Momentum based optimizer.
 The momentum and learning rate are scaled based on the batch size.

 # 5. Quality
 ### Quality metric
-Percent of correct classifications on Image Net.
+Percent of correct classifications on the Image Net test dataset.

 ### Quality target
 We run to 0.749 accuracy (74.9% correct classifications).